Ajith-Bondili/WatAI-journal_generator/README.md

 *   `tests/test_generator.py`: Checks the core journal entry generation logic, including prompt creation and (mocked) LLM API interactions.
 *   `tests/test_main.py`: Tests the command-line interface, argument parsing, and the main script's orchestration of the generation process.
 *   `tests/test_utils.py`: Validates various helper functions for text manipulation (cleaning, truncation) and utility tasks (like file naming).

-This should provide a solid foundation for understanding and using your project!

 ## Developer Notes & Reflections